 If your kitchen isn’t that large, you can’t clutter your countertops with appliances that take up too much space.
 The BLACK+DECKER 2-Slice Extra Wide Slot Toaster is perfect for people with small kitchens with a total length of 10.9 inches and a width of 6.5 inches.
 This simple 2-slice pop-up toaster still offers plenty of functionality at a modest price.

 You’ll enjoy a bagel, defrost, and cancel features like pricier models also have.
 And you’ll also like that you can control the browning on your toast with the adjustable seven-setting knob.
 The extra-wide toasting slots can accommodate larger slices of bread, bagels and artisan bread.
-And the drop-down crumb tray makes keeping your toaster clean a breeze.
+And this Black+Decker Toaster Black With Stainless Steel Accents has a drop-down crumb tray that makes keeping your toaster clean a breeze.
 For a breakfast smoothie, read about the best blenders.

 Even if you eat toast regularly, you might not want to spend a lot if all you need are the most basic of functions.
 This is why we selected the AmazonBasics 2 Slice Extra Wide Slot Toaster as our Best Budget choice.
 For a simple price, you get a two-slice pop-up toaster with simplified controls.
 You’ll like that this features an extra-lift lever so that it’s easier to retrieve smaller items.

 While this model lacks a reheating feature and has slightly less browning settings than other models, you still have access to the bagel, defrost, and cancel settings.
 Plus the removable crumb tray makes cleanup quick and easy.
 This and a Hamilton Beach coffee maker are a dream team.

 Award: Best Simple Toaster